seanmavley/DjangoHoldit/README.md

 A simple django application for serving placeholder images similar to Placehold.it .
-See working instance online: [Django Hold It]('http://i.kkhophi.co') Its great for working when in offline mode, on your local PC.
+See working instance online: http://i.kkhophi.co

+Its great for working when in offline mode, on your local PC.

 # Features
 All Placehold.it does, with an extra flavor of easy offline setup and use.